Frequently Asked Questions

 No. Billing is usage-based.
 Zero requests means zero charges.

-What if an App I use gets deleted?
+What if an MCP server I use gets deleted?

 You will receive an email and an in-app notification.
-If the App has active subscribers (including you), there is a 24-hour wind-down period before it goes offline.
-If the App had no subscribers, it may have been deleted immediately with no wind-down.
+If the server has active subscribers (including you), there is a 24-hour wind-down period before it goes offline.
+If the server had no subscribers, it may have been deleted immediately with no wind-down.
 See When a Server You Use Is Deleted for the full timeline and billing details.

 Can I use one subscription with multiple AI tools?